 Sightseeing in Srinagar City – Conclusion

-I hope the travelogue so far, pictures and information on sightseeing in Srinagar were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.
+I hope the travelogue so far, pictures, and information on sightseeing in Srinagar were of help.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.